The company that couldn't make payroll

 8 months

-How Keepsafe would have changed this
+How Keepsafe changes this

 The legal procedures still take time.
 What changes is how quickly they start — and how much damage is prevented.